octo-technology/OpenTezos/docs/explorer/private-indexer.md

 ![](../../static/img/explorer/tzstat-3.png "Smart contract call details page")

 The sender does match Alice's _pkh_ from _scripts/sandbox/account.js_.
-// TODO: You haven't defined what a pkh is in this module so far Notice the contract address matches the returned address from the migration output logs.
+//TODO: You haven't defined what a pkh is in this module so far Notice the contract address matches the returned address from the migration output logs.

 Click on the address to inspect the smart contract: